Ratnagiri: Marine Biological Research Station

 The Maharashtra Government under the Department of Fisheries established the Marine Biological Research Station (MBRS) in 1958 at Ratnagiri, which is presently attached with Dr. Balasaheb Sawant Konkan Krishi Vidyapeeth, Dapoli, Dist.: Ratnagiri.
-The research station has a 10 hectare area as field facility including a three storied building at the main campus, a well equipped aquarium and museum, a modernised brackish water fish farm, a Mechanized Fishing and Research Vessel, Seed Production facilities and various laboratories at its disposal.
+The research station has a 10-hectare area as a field facility including a three-storied building at the main campus, a well-equipped aquarium and museum, a modernized brackish water fish farm, a Mechanized Fishing and Research Vessel, Seed Production facilities, and various laboratories at its disposal.

-The Marine Biological Research Station, Ratnagiri is one of the premier institutes, especially in the South Konkan Coastal Fisheries Zone, having a mandate for development of fish production technologies, transferring the technologies to fish culturists, entrepreneurs and the industry, and generating professionally trained manpower in fish culture.
+The Marine Biological Research Station, Ratnagiri is one of the premier institutes, especially in the South Konkan Coastal Fisheries Zone, having a mandate for the development of fish production technologies, transferring the technologies to fish culturists, entrepreneurs, and the industry, and generating professionally trained manpower in fish culture.

+3D Planetarium

+Chief Minister Eknath Shinde inaugurated a 3D Planetarium on the 16th of December, 2022 in Ratnagiri.

+This planetarium is the first active 3D planetarium in Maharashtra and fifth nationally.

 History

-Ratnagiri was an administrative capital under the Sultanate of Bijapur.
-A fort built by the Bijapur Sultanate, reconstructed by the Maratha king Shivaji in 1670 is located on a headland near the harbour.
-In 1731 Ratnagiri came under the control of the Kingdom of Satara, and in 1818 it was annexed to British India.
+Ratnagiri, located along the Konkan coast of Maharashtra, has a rich and diverse history that dates back centuries.
+It served as the administrative capital under the Sultanate of Bijapur, with its strategic location making it an important military and trade center.
+The Ratnadurg Fort, originally built by the Bijapur Sultanate, was reconstructed by Maratha king Chhatrapati Shivaji Maharaj in 1670, turning it into a key coastal defense post.

+In 1731, Ratnagiri came under the control of the Kingdom of Satara, marking the beginning of its integration into the Maratha Empire.
+Following the Third Anglo-Maratha War, the British annexed Ratnagiri to British India in 1818, further embedding it into the colonial structure.

-Ratnagiri is the birthplace of Indian freedom fighter Lokmanya Bal Gangadhar Tilak.
-He was born on 23 July 1856 after which he moved to Pune with his family when he was 10 years old.
+Ratnagiri holds significant cultural importance as the birthplace of Indian freedom fighter Lokmanya Bal Gangadhar Tilak, born on 23 July 1856.
+Tilak, an influential leader in India’s struggle for independence, moved to Pune with his family at the age of 10.
+His early years in Ratnagiri influenced his later revolutionary thoughts.

-In 1886, King Thibaw of Burma was sent to Ratnagiri after he was deposed and his country annexed by the British Empire.
-Along with his pregnant wife, his junior queen, and his two young daughters, he would live out the rest of his life in Ratnagiri, as a prisoner of the British Crown.
-Ratnagiri was chosen for its remote location, some 3,000 miles from Thibaw's former royal seat of Mandalay, accessible only by sea for parts of the year and far from any territory of any rival European power.

-Ratnagiri was also the place of confinement for Vinayak Damodar Savarkar from 1921 to 1935, initially in jail and subsequently under local confinement.
+The city was also a place of exile for King Thibaw of Burma after the British Empire annexed his country.
+In 1886, King Thibaw, along with his family, was exiled to Ratnagiri, where he lived the rest of his life under British surveillance.
+His residence, the Thibaw Palace, still stands as a symbol of this chapter in the city’s history.